 The Samsung Galaxy S24+ is on the expensive end for a smartphone, putting it in the premium bracket.
 It compares to similar flagship smartphones such as the iPhone 15 Pro, but is more expensive than the Google Pixel 8 Pro (both with macro mode).

 Where you might consider it offers “value for money” is the fact that it is cheaper than its ultra premium stablemate, the S24 Ultra.
-You can make a saving of around £250/$220 by opting for the S24+ instead.
-You do lose some features, but you still get an excellent device.
+You can make a decent saving by opting for the S24+ instead.
+You lose some features, but still get an excellent device.

 Thinking purely about the camera – you get a high resolution main camera which is joined by two well-performing additional units, along with all the same AI features as the S24 Ultra.